t9md/atom-lazy-motion/README.md

 Tried to pre-generate candidate by `observeTexitEditors` but its not work.
 Editing buffer with huge merkers is very slow.
-So create marker on `rapid-motion` start and destroy on finish is better than that.
+So create marker on `lazy-motion` start and destroy on finish is better than that.

 # Language specific `wordRegExp` configuration.